bento-platform/bento/docs/migrating_to_19.md

 ./bentoctl.bash init-web public
 ```

-## Permissions
+## New permissions for WES

-Starting with v19, WES interacts with Drop-Box and DRS through the network only, rather than with volumes.
+Starting with v19, WES interacts with Drop Box and DRS through the network only, rather than with volumes.
-This means that WES needs to be authorized to download data from Drop-Box:
+This means that WES needs to be authorized to download data from Drop Box:

 ```bash
 # Open a shell in the authz service